portableant/museologi.st/blog/2017-02-15-cultural-heritage-spotlight-qa-with-daniel-pett-from-the-british-museum-part-2.md

 ---

 <div class="alert-dark alert" role="alert">
-<p>This was originally published as part 2 of a 3 part interview on the SketchFab blog in January 2017.</p>
+This was originally published as part 2 of a 3 part interview on the SketchFab blog in January 2017.
 </div>

 _Our_ [_Cultural institutions Page_](https://sketchfab.com/museums) _highlights our ongoing support of museums and cultural